Geometric insights into robust portfolio construction: Minimax degeneracy

-When the mean variance optimisation problem is unconstrained, then the direction of the optimised weights vector $\ve \theta_1$ in a mean variance optimisation procedure can be given by $\ve \theta_1 \propto \Sigma^{-1} \ve \alpha$; from Equation (\ref{eq:10}) the quantity $\cos(\phi)$ is bounded from below:
+When the mean variance optimisation problem is unconstrained, then the direction of the optimised weights vector $\ve \theta^*$ in a mean variance optimisation procedure can be given by $\ve \theta^* \propto \Sigma^{-1} \ve \alpha$ and the quantity $\cos(\phi)$ is shown to be bounded from below when using that the covariance matrix is positive semi-definite and can be factored as $\Sigma = S' S$ in terms of symmetric matrices S and choosing that $\vec v = S \ve \alpha$ in the Kantorovich inequality (Theorem \ref{thm:kant} in Section \ref{ssec:unconstrained}):

-We refer to the lower bound $\frac{\sqrt{\rho_{n}\rho_{1}}}{\frac{1}{2}(\rho_{n}+\rho_{1})}$ as the minimax degeneracy number of the matrix $\Sigma$.
-This presents the best case angle that can be achieved when attempting to align the direction of the optimal risky portfolio with that of the direction of expected returns.
-Equality is achieved in equation (\ref{eq:G1}) when:
+The lower bound quantity $\frac{\sqrt{\rho_{n}\rho_{1}}}{\frac{1}{2} (\rho_{n}+\rho_{1})}$ is the minimax degeneracy (or condition number) of the matrix $\Sigma$.
+The $\ve \alpha$-weight angle can be thus be estimated from the covariance matrix $\Sigma$ with eigenvalues $\rho_{n}$ and eigenvectors $\vec q_{n}$.
+This presents the worst case angle that can be achieved when attempting to align the direction of the optimal risky portfolio with that of the direction of expected returns.
+Equality can only be achieved in Equation (\ref{eq:G1}) when:

 This is visualised in Figure \ref{fig:minmax}.
-This best case angle of alignment can be seen to be problematic as the portfolio is largely invested along the lowest volatility principal component $\vec q_n$.
+This worst case angle of alignment can be seen to be problematic as the portfolio is largely invested along the lowest volatility principal component $\vec q_n$.
+This implies a potentially significant loss of investment performance due to estimation error (See \ref{app:minima}).

-Similarly, when the mean variance optimisation problem is constrained, in particular when we get solutions VI and VII in Table \ref{tab:linearcons} where the direction of the optimal portfolio weight vector $\ve \theta^*$ is given by $\ve \theta^* \propto \Sigma^{-1} \vec z$ so that from Equation (\ref{eq:37}):
+Similarly, when the mean variance optimisation problem is linearly constrained, in particular when we get solutions VI and VII (from Table \ref{tab:linearcons}), the direction of the optimal portfolio weight vector $\ve \theta^*$ is now given by $\ve \theta_z^* \propto \Sigma^{-1} \vec z$ in terms of a vector $\vec z$ that does not in general align with the direction of the returns $\ve \alpha$ because it now includes dependency on the constraints and we use $\vec y = S \vec z$.: